HPSCTerrSys/TSMP/doc/content/input_enkfpf.md

 -   1: Update of saturated hydraulic conductivity

 -   2: Update of Mannings coefficient

+#### PF:paramupdate_frequency
+`PF:paramupdate_frequency`: (integer) Frequency of parameter updates.
+Default: `1`

+For each assimilation cycle it is checked whether `tcylce mod paramupdate_frequency == 0`.
+When this happens, a parameter update is applied.
+For the default of `1`, each assimilation cycle contains a parameter update.

 #### PF:aniso_perm_y
 `PF:aniso_perm_y`: (real) Anisotropy factor of saturated hydraulic